 - Include the full content in your email.

-This works fine if your content and number of sections is fairly small.
+This works fine if your content and the number of sections are fairly small.
 However, if you have plentiful content or sections – this is not the best approach.

 - Include excerpts of content and link to the full version.